 The group takes a job on the prestigious Lazulis Island doing some grunt work for the royal Count Arganan, hoping to wiggle their way into his good graces.
 It is the dream of both Zael and his best friend Dagran to one day become knights, thus leaving behind the dangerous life of mercenary work.
 During the course of the game, Zael has a romantic encounter with count’s niece and is bestowed with a legendary power that sends his world into a whirlwind of epic confusion.

 When I first sat down to play this game, I wasn’t sure what to expect.
 I knew that I was in store for a somewhat typical JRPG story, but I had heard whispers that the gameplay was somewhat action-oriented.
 Right from the start, this was made apparent.
+It was unlike anything I had ever played.
 At first, I found the combat to feel awkward and confusing.
 But it’s actually quite straightforward and not really that complicated once you get the hang of it.
 As the game progresses, the combat system becomes more and more detailed and complex.
 Eventually, you gain the ability to provoke enemies at will using Zael’s abilities, thus controlling who they are focusing their attack on.
 Later you can also issue commands to all the characters on your team and this allows you to create various strategies to overcome whatever the game throws at you.
 I found it to unfold at quite a good pace and by the time you’ve reach the latter parts of the game, it’s really a lot of fun.
 Mastering the combat system is pretty much the key to whole game.

 Combat aside, the game also features a somewhat simple system of item customization.
 There’s not a whole lot of mystical treasures to find, but rather simple weapons and armor can be upgraded and made very powerful.
 Weapons are a bit of exception to this rule.
 Many bosses later in the game do drop some rare and powerful weapons, but regular weapons can actually be upgraded to be nearly as useful.

 The Last Story also features an interesting multiplayer option.
 It contains options for both co-operative play and player-vs-player combat.
 This optional mode does not factor into the game’s main scenario, but items acquired in multi-player mode are kept on the single-player file.
-I dabbled with this option, but did not get much out of it.
+I dabbled with this option, but in the end, did not get much out of it.

 All in all, I was apprehensive about playing this game because I heard mixed opinions going in.
 My fears were quickly dispelled and I found myself enjoying this game way more than I expected to.
+I do recommend it to RPG fans.

 Difficulty: Medium – The main scenario of the game is not especially challenging.
 The key is taking the time to read the tutorials and actually learn and comprehend the art of combat.
 Once you have this down, you’ll be in good shape.
 Most areas before hard bosses contain both a place to save the game as well a “summoning circle” you can use to summons monsters for a little grinding.
 Upon completion of the game, you can start over with a New Game Plus, which features a few new challenges.

 Story: Simple fantastic.
 The storyline in this game rivals anything in the Final Fantasy series.
-Of the 30 hours I spent playing the game, I imagine quite a bit of it was spent viewing storyline and cutscenes.
+Of the forty-or-so hours I spent playing the game, I imagine quite a bit of it was spent viewing storyline and cutscenes.
 But, I didn’t mind at all, it was fantastic.

 Originality: What I expected to be a typical RPG turned out to be much more.
 There’s so much about this game really gave me a breath of fresh air.
 The unique combat mechanics to the item system, it was really a new experience.

 Soundtrack: This game is scored by the legendary Uematsu (main composer of Final Fantasy) and it is simply lovely.
 The voice acting in the game is also surprisingly good.
-Top shelf stuff here.
+Top-shelf stuff here.

 Fun: It took me a couple hours before I started to get a firm grasp on how this game works.
 At first I was confused and a bit overwhelmed.
 But once I found my groove, I ended up having a blast.